bautolp/gesture_recognition/_posts/2018-08-02-gesture-recognition.md

 The following handlers for defects exist:
 1. Thumb
 - If the defect set is the thumb, it is skipped
-2. Two finger
+2. Two fingers
 - If the start and end points of a defect set are within a fingertips vertical distance of each other, they are labelled as two finger tips
 3. Pinky finger
-- If the two finger handler does not catch the defect set as two fingers, the pinky finger handler is executed
+- If the two fingers handler does not catch the defect set as two fingers, the pinky finger handler is executed
 - The leftmost and rightmost point in the defect set are compared to the leftmost and rightmost point above the wrist
     - If either of them are the same point, then the defect is labelled as a pinky
 - If the pinky is found as one of the points, the other points vertical position is checked